Kayo20/nft/README.md

 .......................``` backend promt``` ..........

-One-liner: below is a complete, copy-pasteable backend prompt you can give to a developer or AI to implement a secure backend for your TreeFi project using Supabase, Polygon, and MetaMask (SIWE).
+One-liner: below is a complete, copy-pasteable backend prompt you can give to a developer or AI to implement a secure backend for your TreeFi project using Supabase, BNB Chain, and MetaMask (SIWE).
 It includes architecture, APIs, DB schema, security controls, deployment, and acceptance criteria.

 Backend Implementation Prompt

 Project: TreeFi — Web3 farming game backend
-Stack: Supabase (Postgres + Auth + Storage + Edge Functions), Node/TypeScript (optional, for any custom business logic), Ethers.js (Polygon RPC interaction), Sign-In With Ethereum (SIWE) via MetaMask
+Stack: Supabase (Postgres + Auth + Storage + Edge Functions), Node/TypeScript (optional, for any custom business logic), Ethers.js (BNB Chain RPC interaction), Sign-In With Ethereum (SIWE) via MetaMask
-Goal: Build a secure, production-ready backend for user auth, NFT management, item/shop purchases, fusion mechanics, claims, and integration with Polygon for on-chain receipts.
+Goal: Build a secure, production-ready backend for user auth, NFT management, item/shop purchases, fusion mechanics, claims, and integration with BNB Chain for on-chain receipts.
 Use Supabase as the primary backend and storage.
 Provide secure APIs, RLS policies, and logging/monitoring.
 High-level requirements

 Use SIWE (EIP-4361) to authenticate wallet owners via MetaMask; persist users in Supabase users table and create sessions.
 Store NFT metadata and app-only state in Supabase Postgres; images stored in Supabase Storage (private/public buckets).
 Handle fusion, chest opening, claims, purchases server-side (via Supabase Edge Functions or a small Node server) to avoid exposing business logic and secrets to the client.
-Integrate with Polygon RPC (Alchemy/Infura or public RPC) only for verification / signatures / optionally sending transactions (if required).
+Integrate with BNB Chain RPC (Alchemy/Infura or public RPC) only for verification / signatures / optionally sending transactions (if required).
 Secure everything: HTTPS-only, CORS, CSP, RLS, environment secrets stored in Supabase/Secrets Manager, nonces for SIWE, rate limiting, input validation, and auditing.
 Deliverables